terrachest/chest/README.md

 Running ```./run.sh``` will run the registry.

+> **Note**
-[!warning] Terraform CLI operates over HTTPS, to use HTTPS locally you can use a tool such as NGROK to front your private registry server.
+> Terraform CLI operates over HTTPS, to use HTTPS locally you can use a tool such as NGROK to front your private registry server.

 ## Testing